-Do you not know that ... her?
+Or do you not know that...is...flesh with her (ULT)

 Paul begins to teach the Corinthians by emphasizing a truth that they already know.
-"I want to remind you that ... her."
+"I want to remind you that...her."
 (See: Rhetorical Question)

-he who is joined to a prostitute becomes one flesh with her
+the one who is joined to a prostitute is one flesh with her (ULT)

 This can also be stated in active form.
-AT: "when a man joins his body to the body of a prostitute, it is as if their bodies become one body" (See: Active or Passive)
+Alternate translation: "when a man joins his body to the body of a prostitute, it is as if their bodies become one body" (See: Active or Passive)